SerNet/verinice-veo-reporting/README.md

 : A comma-separated list of allowed CORS origin-patterns.

 `veo.reporting.cors.headers`
-A comma-separated-list of additional headers to allow in CORS requests
-    # Note: The 'Authorization' and 'Content-Type' headers are always allowed.
-    # Example: X-Ample, X-Custom-Header
+: A comma-separated list of additional headers to allow in CORS requests.
+The 'Authorization' and 'Content-Type' headers are always allowed.
+Example: X-Ample, X-Custom-Header
-    headers:

 ## API